 were developed for, please subscribe.
 The cost

-to subscribe is only $20 USD per year and you
+to subscribe is $80 USD per year and you

 will gain full access to all the premium content on